leisaker/data-science-diplomatura/04_supervised_learning/README.md

-**OVERVIEW**
+# 04 — Supervised Learning

+## Overview

-This repository contains the Jupyter notebooks and exercises completed for the Machine Learning course, taken as part of the Data Science Diploma Program.
-The notebooks cover the key concepts and practical implementations explored during the course.
+This folder contains the notebook completed for the **Supervised Learning** course, part of the Data Science Diploma Program.

-📘 **Main Topics Covered**
+The materials focus on the practical implementation of a wide range of supervised machine learning models, as well as on best practices for building, evaluating, and maintaining reliable and reproducible machine learning solutions.

+The emphasis is on understanding the full machine learning workflow, from data preprocessing and model selection to evaluation, reproducibility, and ethical considerations.

+## Skills and Topics Covered

-- Introduction and Review of Supervised Models
+### 🤖 Introduction and Review of Supervised Models

-- Introduction to Machine Learning.

-- Key stages in the ML workflow.
+- Introduction to machine learning and the ML workflow
 - Review of classical models:

---> Linear and Polynomial Regression
+  - Linear and polynomial regression

---> Logistic Regression
+  - Logistic regression

-- erceptron
+  - Perceptron
 - Introduction to Support Vector Machines (SVM)

-- Support Vector Machines, Neural Networks, and Naive Bayes
+### 🧠 Support Vector Machines, Neural Networks, and Naive Bayes

-- Support Vector Machines (SVM) for classification and regression.
+- Support Vector Machines (SVM) for classification and regression

-- Non-linearly separable data — feature space tricks.
+- Non-linearly separable data and feature space transformations

-- Cost function, hard and soft margins.
+- Cost functions, hard and soft margins

-- Multi-Layer Perceptrons (MLP).
+- Multi-Layer Perceptrons (MLP)

-- Naive Bayes classifier.
+- Naive Bayes classifier

-- Decision Trees and Ensemble Methods
+### 🌳 Decision Trees and Ensemble Methods

-- Review of Decision Trees for classification and regression.
+- Decision trees for classification and regression

-- Ensemble learning:
+- Ensemble learning methods:

---> Random Forest
+  - Random Forest

---> Bagging
+  - Bagging

---> Boosting
+  - Boosting

---> Voting
+  - Voting

-- Recommender Systems and Best Practices
+### ⭐ Recommender Systems and Best Practices

---> Recommender systems.
+- Recommender systems

---> Collaborative filtering (user-based and item-based).
+- Collaborative filtering (user-based and item-based)

-- "Best practices" in Machine Learning:
+- Best practices in machine learning:

---> Data preprocessing and data quality
+  - Data preprocessing and data quality

---> Model selection and proper evaluation
+  - Model selection and proper evaluation

---> Overfitting, regularization, and bias
+  - Overfitting, regularization, and bias
   - Reproducibility and ethical considerations

+## Tools & Techniques

+- Python (numpy, pandas, scikit-learn)
+- Jupyter Notebooks
+- Supervised learning workflows
+- Model evaluation, validation, and comparison

+## Contents

+This folder includes the Jupyter notebook implementing and comparing different supervised learning models:

+- ** Practical: This course included a single integrative practical assignment implemented as a Kaggle-style competition.
+The task was to build and evaluate machine learning models to predict diabetes (positive/negative) using a dataset combining medical and demographic patient information.

+The dataset includes features such as age, sex, body mass index (BMI), hypertension, heart disease, smoking history, HbA1c level, and blood glucose level.
+The goal was to develop a complete supervised learning pipeline, including data preprocessing, feature engineering, model selection, hyperparameter tuning, and performance evaluation, and to compare results in a competitive setting.